Updated September 2023

-If you are considering diversifying your investment portfolio through an alternative investment, then investing in oil well opportinuties is one of the best options available.
+If you are considering diversifying your investment portfolio through an alternative investment, investing in oil well opportunities is one of the best options.

 Clearly, the world’s energy needs are changing, and sophisticated investors are putting in billions of dollars in drilling and investing in oil and reaping desirable results.
 Sometimes the prices of oil change even daily because of forces like supply and demand in the oil market.
 These fluctuations in oil prices can make it confusing to invest in the energy sector even for seasoned investors.
 What’s undeniable is that crude oil investment can help diversify your portfolio and act as a hedge against inflation.

 How Demand and Supply Affect the Price of Oil

 Like any other investment, the law of supply and demand plays a critical role in how much the commodity is worth in the crude oil market.
 Even though we depend on oil for everything from travel to heating oil, this demand is likely to change over time and affect oil prices.
 As more renewable energy solutions are discovered like solar and wind, this will impact oil’s supply and demand in the oil markets.
 Remember that oil is a limited resource, meaning it will run out one day.
 This global panic about the precious commodity running out has made gas and oil companies that know where to find it become even more valuable.

 In 2021, the Energy Information Administration (EIA) estimated the global demand for oil to be 98 million barrels per day.
 As more and more countries industrialize, this demand is expected to increase, leading to higher oil prices, especially in those growing emerging markets.
 There are certain markets that have set aside subsidies for their consumers as a way of spurring demand in their economies.
 However, sometimes these subsidies limit oil production, causing increasing supply and lowering oil prices.
 With increased oil prices, many refineries can focus on producing more refined petroleum products such as diesel and gasoline.